 - You will have more than enough time to pass your MRCP 1 in September.
 This will be ideal because it will make PLAB 1 easier for you.
 Also, it will give you an edge later on in your career.

 - You can easily plan your PLAB 2 on a single visa after this.

 - Since you will take PLAB 1 in your home country, this plan will require fewer finances.

 - This plan might take more time (but keep in mind that in the long run, it might take less time if you pass your MRCP 1 because of this plan).

-I feel that when we look back in time, we might feel that waiting a few months for PLAB 1 was not a bad idea at all, specially if we pass MRCP 1 during this time.
+I feel that when you look back in time, you might feel that waiting a few months for PLAB 1 was not a bad idea at all, especially if you pass MRCP 1 during this time.
 However, this is only what I think.
 At the end of the day, you should do what you feel is best for you.
 All the best!